joekarl/go-libapns/README.md

 GatewayPort                     string                  //apple gateway port, defaults to "2195" MaxOutboundTCPFrameSize         int                     //max number of bytes to frame data to, defaults to TCP_FRAME_MAX
-                                                        //generally best to NOT set this and use the default
+                                                        //generally best to NOT set this and use the default SocketTimeout                   int                     //number of seconds to wait before bailing on a socket connection TlsTimeout                      int                     //number of seconds to wait before bailing on a tls handshake
 ```

 #License